SAP-docs/preview.developer.concur.com/src/api-reference/callouts/request-validation.markdown

    |  Password |  Enter the password required to authenticate with the host.
 This must be the same as the password specified in the configuration file for the application connector, using HTTP Basic Auth. |
 6. In the **Services** section, select **External Report Validation**.
 7. Click **Configure**.
 The **Configure Service** window appears.
-8. Enter the endpoint that the SAP Concur will connect to on your server.
+8. Enter the endpoint that the we will connect to on your server.
 Example: /concur/v1.0/notify
 9. Select the **Enabled** check box.
 10. In the Workflows section, select the **Submit** check box for each Request workflow that requires notifications.
 11. Click **OK**.
-12. Click **Test Connection**.
-SAP Concur will attempt to access the configured endpoint with the provided user credentials.
+12. Click **Test Connection**. we will attempt to access the configured endpoint with the provided user credentials.
 13. Click **Save**.
-The application connector is now registered with SAP Concur and enabled.
+The application connector is now registered with us and enabled.

-###  <a name="create-request-partner-app"></a>Procedure: Create the Request Partner Application
+##  <a name="create-request-partner-app"></a>Create the Request Partner Application

 1. On the **Web Services** page, click **Register Partner Application**.
 The **Application Registration** page appears.
 2. Click **New**.
 The **New Partner Application** page appears.